couchbaselabs/node-ottoman/vuepress/guides/model.md

 ...
 const User = model('User', schema, {scopeName: 'scopeA'});

-// dropCollection without parameter will drop it's own collection.
+// dropCollection without parameter will drop it's own collection
 // This case User Collection in the scopeA will be removed User.dropCollection()

-// dropCollection with collectionName parameter will drop the collection in the same scope.
+// dropCollection with collectionName parameter will drop the collection in the same scope
 // This case Cat Collection in the scopeA will be removed User.dropCollection('Cat')

-// dropCollection can even drop a collection from another scope, if it's provide explicitly.
+// dropCollection can even drop a collection from another scope, if it's provide explicitly
 // This case Cat Collection in the scopeB will be removed User.dropCollection('Cat', 'scopeB')
 ```